-Plants microbiomes are considered to be among the most diversere regeions of earth’s ecosystems [the good, the bad].
-Each of the plant’s organ harbors hosts its own unique microbiome, but the rhizosphere, defined at the root-soil interface, boasts the most diverse among these as it is here where upwards of 20% of all photosynthetic products are released [Plant microbiomes, Thomas Turner].
-Rhizospheres are primarily comprised of soil-borne bacteria, fungal species, soil algae and other microorganisms and, where depending on the host species, a diverse but specific set of members at specific relative abundances is hosted [psl spheres papers].
-Analogously, the phycosphere, is the nutrient rich area surrounding phytoplankton, a diverse group of marine microorganisms.
+Plant microbiomes are considered to be among the most diverse regions of earth’s ecosystems [the good, the bad].
+Each of the plant’s organ harbors hosts its own unique microbiome, but the rhizosphere, defined at the root-soil interface, boasts the most diverse among them, as it is here where upwards of 20% of all photosynthetic products are released [Plant microbiomes, Thomas Turner].
+Rhizospheres are primarily comprised of soil-borne bacteria, fungal species, soil algae, and other microorganisms.
+Depending on the host species, a diverse but specific set of members at specific relative abundances is hosted [psl spheres papers].
+Analogously, the phycosphere is the nutrient rich area surrounding phytoplankton, a diverse group of marine microorganisms.
 These autotrophs, like plants, convert sunlight to chemical energy and provide their immediate surroundings with chemical currency to exchange with the surrounding bacterial communities [zooming in, Seymour].
-Both of these microbiomes are known to alter their imediate environment through modulating elements and compounds through their secretions [zooming in, Seymour].
-The compounds exuded into the soil by plants are believed to initiate and support microbial colonization and stability, and presumably similar mechanisms are at play in the phycosphere [regulation, Badri DV].
-Members of these communities in turn confer a certain level of defense on their host through the release of compounds into their respective spheres which can adversely affect opportunistic pathogens [Interplay, S.Haquard, Garrido].
-The similarity of the phycosphere to the rhizosphere makes it a great tool for continued exploration where the fundamental properties that drive colonization and stability that can be gleaned and subsequently applied to the plant microbiome research.
+Both of these microbiomes are known to alter their immediate environment through modulating elements and compounds through their secretions [zooming in, Seymour].
+The compounds exuded into the soil by plants are believed to initiate and support microbial colonization and stability.
+Similar mechanisms are presumably at play in the phycosphere [regulation, Badri DV].
+Members of these communities in turn confer a certain level of defense on their host through the release of compounds into their respective spheres, which can adversely affect opportunistic pathogens [Interplay, S.Haquard, Garrido].
+The similarity of the phycosphere to the rhizosphere makes it a great tool for continued exploration where the fundamental properties that drive colonization and stability can be gleaned and subsequently applied to the plant microbiome research.